shivangichaudhary/Facial-reconstruction-from-CCTV-footage/README.md

 source venv/bin/activate
 ```

 ### Step 4: Install Dependencies

 Install all the necessary Python libraries and dependencies using the `requirements.txt` file:

 ```bash
 pip install -r requirements.txt
 ```

 ### Step 5: Download the Dataset

 The dataset is not included in the repo.
 To download the dataset:
 1. Go to the [YouTube Faces with Facial Keypoints](https://www.kaggle.com/datasets/selfishgene/youtube-faces-with-facial-keypoints) dataset page.
 2. Download the dataset, extract its contents, and place them in the `dataset/` folder.
 3. Ensure that the dataset folder is structured correctly for the project to access.

 ### Step 6: Set the Virtual Environment for Jupyter Notebook (Optional)

-If you are using Jupyter Notebook, you'll want to make sure your virtual environment is selected as the kernel:
+If you are using Jupyter Notebook, make sure your virtual environment is selected as the kernel:

 1. Install ipykernel:
 ```bash